 CONCLUSION: MIX AND MATCH (TAKE YOUR PICK)

 Because of the existence of these various solutions, most of the more polyphonic movements are presented on this site in three different types of arrangement.
 This allows us to “mix and match” the register and doublestop problems, choosing the combination that most suits the moment and giving us a choice between three levels of difficulty.
-The Duo Version transposed down a fifth is the easiest as it stays down in the Neck Region register and has few doublestop difficulties, but it has the disadvantage of suffering from an excessively low register.
-The Duo Version in the original key has an ideal register and few doublestop difficulties but takes the top-line cellist regularly up into Thumb Position.
+The Low Duo Version, transposed down a fifth from the violin original, is the easiest as it stays down in the Neck Region register and has few doublestop difficulties, but it has the disadvantage of suffering from an excessively low register.
+The High Duo Version, in the original violin key, has an ideal register and few doublestop difficulties but takes the top-line cellist regularly up into thumbposition and the high register.
 The version for one solo (unaccompanied) combines the problems of both (low) register and doublestops and is usually the most challenging (and musically unsatisfying) version.

 - Vito Paternoster plays Bach’s Violin Partitas and Solo Sonatas on the cello absolutely wonderfully